Georg Meyer (aviator)

 Meyer was one of the early German military aviators, volunteering on 1 February 1916.
 He would serve through the end of the war, rising to squadron command in the process.
 He would be recommended for Germany's highest award for valor, the Pour le Merite.

 Meyer remained in aviation postwar, and was head of aviation training at Magdeburg when he was killed in a motorcycle accident.

 Early life

 Georg Meyer was born in Bremen in the German Empire on 11 January 1893.
 His father was a merchant.
-After George Meyer completed elementary and high school, he went to work for the customs service from 1911-1912.
+After George Meyer completed elementary and high school, he went to work for the customs service from 1911 to 1912.
 He also completed his required military service.

 He joined Infantry Regiment No. 75 in 1911.
 Just before World War I began, he was conscripted into the Guards Ersatz Division.